flenniken/statictea/docs/functions.md

 If the condition is true, return the second argument, else return the third argument.

-- The if functions are special in a couple of ways, see [[#if-functions][If Functions]]
-- You usually use boolean expressions for the condition, see:
+The if functions are special in a couple of ways, see [[#if-functions][If Functions]].
+You usually use boolean infix expressions for the condition, see:
 [[#boolean-expressions][Boolean Expressions]]

 ~~~